Total joint replacement surgery, including hip replacement, is one of the most commonly performed elective surgeries.

 Your physical therapist will work with you on putting together an exercise routine.
 In most cases, you’ll need to do these prescribed exercises 3 or 4 times a day for several months.

 - Ankle pumps.
 While you’re lying on your back, slowly move your foot up and down several times.
 Do this for one foot, then repeat with the other.
-Repeat this exercise every few minutes.
+Repeat this exercise as often as every 5 to 10 minutes.

 - Ankle rotations.
 While lying on your back, move your ankle away from and then toward your other foot.
 Do this for one ankle and then the other.
 Repeat 5 times, 3 or 4 times a day.

 - Knee bends.
 While lying on your back, bend your knee, keeping your heel on the bed.
 Slide your foot toward your buttocks, keeping your knee centered.
-Hold your bent knee for 5 to 10 seconds and then lower it.
+Hold your bent knee for 5 to 10 seconds, then straighten it.
 Do this for one knee, then repeat with the other.
 Repeat 10 times, 3 to 4 times a day for both legs.

 They also scored better in terms of function.